uyenp30/Coffee_Shop_Sales/README.md

 - 💸 What is the average customer bill across different product categories?
 → Revealing customers' spending behavior and potential opportunities to increase order value.

+- 🤑 Which product generates the highest revenue per transaction on average?
+→ This tells you which products are the most profitable per sale — not just by volume, but by customer spend per purchase.
 ---

 ## 📁 Dataset